Bob Peck (athletic director): Early life

 Peck was born in Hackensack, New Jersey and raised in nearby Teaneck, New Jersey.
 He attended Teaneck High School, where he lettered in football, basketball and baseball.
 He then attended Montclair State Teachers College, where he played basketball, threw the javelin in track and field, and was captain of the football team.
 After two years he transferred to Stetson University, where he played football and basketball.
 After graduating in 1951, Peck began his coaching career at Forsyth High School in Cumming, Georgia.
 After one year as the school's football and basketball coach, Peck resumed his education at New York University.
 After earning his master's degree, Peck was commissioned a lieutenant in the United States Marine Corps.
 He played for the Quantico Marines Devil Dogs football team and in 1954 coached the 1st Marine Division football team to the Eighth United States Army championship.

 Coaching

 In 1955, Peck joined the staff of Bates College as a physical education instructor and head basketball and tennis coach.
 He left the school after one year but returned in 1958 after earning his doctorate in physical education from Columbia University's Teachers College.
 In his seven seasons as the Bobcats men's basketball coach, he led team to a 88–86 record and an appearance in the 1961 NCAA College Division basketball tournament.
+He returned to coaching in 1981 as interim head coach of the Williams basketball team.
+The Ephs went 12–10 in their one season under Peck.